loryvi/loryvi/README.md

 # <div align="center">✨ Welcome ✨

-I'm Loryvi, a 3rd year Computer Science Student 👨‍💻 exploring the world of data science since 2020 🚀</div>
+I'm Loryvi, a 4th year Computer Science Student 👨‍💻 exploring the world of data and front-end since 2020 🚀</div>

-- 🌱 I’m currently learning python and data science
+- 🌱 Currently learning python,sql, and data engineering!

-- 💻 Still learning and making easy projects.

-- ⚡ If im not busy, Im watching documentaries or reading random articles!
+- ⚡ If im not busy, Im watching documentaries, kdrama, and reading articles!

 <br/>